agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ### Client Renders Document
 ----

 Using the metadata a browser parses the response to render the web page.
 The browser may make more requests, using the same procedures outlined above.
-This is done to fetch any new resource that are found as embedded content.
+This is done to fetch any new resources that are found as embedded content.
 Typically media, style sheets, javascript files.

 A DOM tree is built out of broken HTML.
 Style sheets and javascript files are parsed and DOM nodes are moved and styled to match the directives of aforementioned files.